Mabel Tuke

-Mabel Kate Tuke born Mabel Kate Lear (19 May 1871 – 22 November 1962) was a British suffragette known for her role of honorary secretary of the militant Women's Social and Political Union.
+Mabel Kate Tuke, born Mabel Kate Lear (19 May 1871 – 22 November 1962) was a British suffragette known for her role of honorary secretary of the militant Women's Social and Political Union (WSPU).

 Life

 Tuke was born in Plumstead in London in 1871.
+In 1901, she married George Moxley Tuke who had died by 1905.

-In 1901 she married George Moxley Tuke but he died and by 1905 she was back in Britain.
-She was good friends with Emmeline Pethick-Lawrence who introduced her to the Manchester based Women's Social and Political Union that had been started by Emmeline Pankhurst in 1903.
+Tukw was good friends with Emmeline Pethick-Lawrence who introduced her to the Manchester based WSPU, which had been founded by Emmeline Pankhurst in 1903.
 The WSPU were opening a branch in London and in time their headquarters would move there.
-From 1906 Tuke became the honorary secretary of the WSPU.
+From 1906, Tuke was appointed the honorary secretary of the WSPU.

 Emmeline Pankhurst resisted efforts to remove her absolute authority.
 In 1907 a group of members led by Teresa Billington-Greig called for more democracy at the WSPU's annual meetings.
 Pankhurst admitted to being autocratic.
 She announced at a WSPU meeting that the constitution was void and cancelled the annual meetings.
 She declared that a small committee chosen by the members in attendance in 1907 be allowed to co-ordinate WSPU activities.
 Emmeline and Christabel Pankhurst were chosen together with Tuke and Emmeline Pethick Lawrence.
-Several WSPU members including Billington-Greig and Charlotte Despard were so annoyed that they quit to form the Women's Freedom League.
+Several WSPU members, including Billington-Greig and Charlotte Despard, subsequently broke with the organisation, quitting to form the Women's Freedom League (WFL).

 Tuke was with the Pankhursts and Pethick-Lawrence near the head of the forty thousand Women's Coronation Procession, following Marjery Bryce as Joan of Arc, portraying the range of women's suffrage groups and notable historical women through London on 17 June 1911.
-Following a campaign of stone-throwing a warrant was made for the arrest of Emmeline and Christabel Pankhurst, the Pethick Lawrences and Mabel Tuke.
+Following a campaign of stone-throwing a warrant was made for the arrest of Emmeline and Christabel Pankhurst, the Pethick-Lawrences and Tuke.
 Emmeline Pankhurst and Tuke were already under arrest as they and Kitty Marshall had thrown a stone through a window of 10 Downing Street.
-Christabel managed to flee to France, but the Pethick Lawrences were arrested at WSPU headquarters.
-On 28 March 1912 they were committed to be tried at the Old Bailey on the charge of "conspiracy".
+Christabel managed to flee to Paris, France, but the Pethick-Lawrences were arrested at WSPU headquarters.
+On 28 March 1912 they were committed to be tried at the Old Bailey on the charge of "conspiracy."
 She was dismissed from the trial on 4 April 1912.

 The next argument at the WSPU involved the Pankhurst's decision to increase the militancy.
-The Pethick-Lawrences disagreed at the Pankhursts decided to eject them from the WSPU.
-Emmeline Pethick Lawrence had been the person who had introduced Tuke to the WSPU.
-Tuke took her leave and went on a convalescent journey to South Africa.
+The Pethick-Lawrences disagreed and were ejected from the WSPU.
+As Emmeline Pethick-Lawrence had been the person who had introduced Tuke to the WSPU, Tuke took her leave and went on a convalescent journey to South Africa.
 In 1925 Tuke and the Pankhurst's created an ill fated tea shop in the South of France at Juan-les-Pins.
 The tea shop was launched with mainly Tuke's money and she did the baking.
 The "English Tea Shop of Good Hope" soon closed.

 Tuke died in Neville's Cross near Durham in 1962.